Panchampreet/Storytelling-with-Streaming-Data/Assignment-2/Readme.md

 In this assignment, I have made use of the Times Newswire API from the New York Times.
-I capture a stream of the articles emitted from the API.
+This API is a source of articles and related assets originating at The New York Times and The International Herald Tribune, which are chronologically ordered and provide rich metadata, in contrast to RSS feeds.
+The response data fields include headlines, summaries, URLs, sections and subsections, bylines, date fields (created, updated, published), indexing terms, media and more.
+In the assignment, I capture a stream of articles emitted from the API.
 Following that, I analyze the rate of the stream and display it on the output.
 Moreover, I have also setup an alerting system which sends out alerts in print when the rate of the stream goes very high or low, in relation to hard-coded thresholds.